 What can be done to staunch life-threatening blood loss and similar injuries after you have stopped the attack against you or against a loved one or companion?
 The program begins with an introduction to the mindset for seeing traumatic injuries and breaking the tunnel vision so you can treat those injuries.
 Learn to recognize injuries and triage them by severity and treat them without wasting precious time.
 You will get to see and use equipment that is cutting edge for trauma care.
 This class will not only help you but your family also as injuries can occur anytime and anywhere.
 Click on the class title above to see the full course description.

 Several years ago, F.A.S. introduced a variety of special training seminars, focused in-depth on individual components and ancillary aspects of defensive firearms use.
-The programs run from 10 a.m. to 4 p.m., and cost $125.
 The special interest seminars review and refine skills taught in our weekend courses, and are offered to provide the chance to practice specific skills the student learned in the prerequisite Firearms Academy class, without spending an entire weekend.

 FAS brings "big names" from the firearms training business to the Pacific Northwest, making it easier for local shooters to receive nationally-recognized training.
-2012's guest instructors are Massad Ayoob, Chuck Taylor and Tom Givens For more details, click on the instructor's name.
+2017's guest instructors are Massad Ayoob, Tom Givens and John Farnam.
+For more details, click on the instructor's name.

 Pre-registration required for all classes.